Relationship; violence; domestic; youth; young; people; abuse; domestic violence; anger; legal;

 - Build-up - Things are tense.
 You might notice stress.
 You might see the build up of stress without any discussion about this.
 You might just sense there is something wrong.

-- Explosion - Danger time!
-Violence or threats occur.
+- Explosion – Violence, abuse or threats occur.

 - Remorse - Your partner says "I'm sorry, I didn't mean it", "I couldn't control it", "it won't happen again".
-He might buy gifts or do other things to try and "make up".
-Sometimes he might blame you and say stuff like "you pushed me to it".
+Your partner might buy gifts or do other things to try and "make up".
+Sometimes your partner might blame you and say stuff like "you pushed me to it".

 Domestic Violence Cycle